entando/entando-docs/vuepress/docs/next/tutorials/samples/install-standard-demo.md

 ### Static Widgets

 The application uses static HTML, FreeMarker, and JavaScript widgets to display content including headers, footers, images and other content in the application.
-To view the static widgets log into the App builder and select `Components -> Micro frontends & Widgets`
+To view the static widgets log into the App Builder and select `Components -> Micro frontends & Widgets`

 ### Static CMS Content